 6. Property Maintenance and Housekeeping

 Keeping a rental in top condition requires ongoing attention.
 Property managers oversee cleaning schedules, ensuring that homes are spotless between guest stays.
-Regular inspections help catch maintenance issues before they become major problems—fixing a leaky faucet before it turns into water damage, replacing aging appliances before they break, and keeping HVAC systems in good working order.
+Regular inspections help catch maintenance issues before they become major problems, like fixing a leaky faucet before it turns into water damage, replacing aging appliances before they break, and keeping HVAC systems in good working order.

 Maintenance isn't just about fixing things when they break; it's about proactive care.
 Well-maintained properties receive better reviews and encourage repeat bookings.
 Property managers work closely with cleaning crews, handymen, and contractors to ensure the home remains in excellent shape year-round.